ngeiswei/ardour/gtk2_ardour/tracker/README.md

 - [ ] Use signals whenever possible (instead of for instance calling Grid::redisplay_grid) to not block.
 This can make ardour crash when jack buffer size is too short.
+- [ ] Add play a line by pressing enter or so